freeorion/freeorion/default/README.md

 * stringtables/content_specific_parameters.txt  -  **This file and the contained entries are required by FreeOrion**, the entries should be modified to reflect related content changes.
 See file for details.
+* stringtables/common_user_customizations.txt  -  File that controls the interface.
+See the contents for more information.
 * COPYING  -  License info related to any content in this directory.
 **Required file and content.**
 * credits.xml  -  Acknowledgments of those who have made FreeOrion possible.